RyuunosukeDS3/node-red-docker-oracle/README.md

 ## 3. **docker-alpine.sh**

-The `docker-alpine.sh` and `docker-debian.sh` are helper scripts to build a custom Node-RED docker image.
+The `docker-alpine.sh` is a helper scripts to build a custom Node-RED docker image.
 The docker-alpine script is based on Alpine as per the default docker package.

 Change the build arguments as needed: